‘Sharp, exciting, immediately engaging.’ The North

 one sunny afternoon as you slept off your latest speeding fine

-in the shade of the the station wall,
+in the shade of the station wall,

 your dreams reminded you how?